 The Temple of Bastet

-Some animals in the Egyptian civilization were bred simply for the purpose of being religiously sacrificed, but for the cat it was different.
+Some animals in the Egyptian civilization were bred simply for the purpose of being religiously sacrificed, but for the cat, it was different.
 It was found that Egyptian cats were bred between 332 B.C. and 30 B.C. outside of the temples to be used as offerings.
 Instead of a typical sacrifice, it was believed that these cats gave Bastet some of her spiritual energy back.
-The cats were mummified in this practice, treated with the utmost respect.
+The cats were mummified in this practice, and treated with the utmost respect.

 The Mummification of Domestic Cats